TaherCCG/henna-p4/README.md

 The ERD includes the following relationships:

+## Models Overview

+### 1. User and Profile
+- **AuthUser**: Represents the users of the store with fields for authentication (username, password, email) and personal information (first/last name).
+- **ProfilesUserprofile**: Stores additional personal details for each user, linked to a single `AuthUser` (One-to-One relationship).

+### 2. Orders
+- **CheckoutOrder**: Captures order details, including customer information (name, email), order totals, and selected delivery method.
+Each user can place multiple orders (One-to-Many relationship).
+- **CheckoutOrderitem**: Represents individual items within an order, including product details and quantity.
+Each order can contain several order items (One-to-Many relationship).

+### 3. Products
+- **ProductsHennaproduct**: Defines the products available for purchase, with attributes such as SKU, name, description, and price.
+Each product can be linked to multiple order items (Many-to-One relationship).
+- **ProductsDiscount**: Represents promotional discounts that can be applied to multiple products, supporting flexible marketing strategies (Many-to-Many relationship).

+### 4. Delivery
+- **CheckoutDelivery**: Manages various delivery options available to users.
+Each order can specify a delivery type, allowing for user choice (One-to-Many relationship).

+### 5. Authentication and Permissions
+- **AuthGroup**: Defines user groups for managing permissions.
+- **AuthPermission**: Contains permissions linked to specific actions and content types, allowing for fine-grained access control.

+### 6. Social Accounts
+- **SocialaccountSocialaccount**: Manages social media account links for users, supporting OAuth authentication methods.

+## Relationships
-- **User - Profile (One-to-One):** Each user can have one profile that stores personal details.
+- **User - Profile (One-to-One)**: Each user has one associated profile.

-- **User - Order (One-to-Many):** A user can place multiple orders, with each order potentially containing several items.
+- **User - Order (One-to-Many)**: A user can place multiple orders.

-- **Order - OrderItem (One-to-Many):** An order can contain several items, representing individual products included in that order.
+- **Order - OrderItem (One-to-Many)**: Each order can include several items.

-- **OrderItem - Product (Many-to-One):** Many order items can be linked to a single product, associating products with specific orders.
+- **OrderItem - Product (Many-to-One)**: Many order items can link back to a single product.

-- **Products - Discount (Many to Many):** Many products can have many promotions.
+- **Products - Discount (Many-to-Many)**: Many products can have multiple discounts applied.

-- **Order - Delivery:** A user can choose Delivery Type.
+- **Order - Delivery (One-to-Many)**: Each order can specify one delivery method from various available options.

-This ERD ensures that the database is well-structured to handle user management, and order processing, while also supporting Product promotions and delivery methods.
-The design is intended to maintain efficiency and scalability as the application grows.
+Henna Store data schema is designed to ensure efficient user management and order processing while supporting product promotions and diverse delivery methods.
+It is structured for scalability and flexibility as the Henna Store application grows, providing a solid foundation for further development and features.

 ---